 “Hahah.
-I can’t wait to meet her in game.”
+I can’t wait to meet her in the game.”
 Simon put down his phone and then lowered himself into his virtual pod.

-“How about this for a suggestion?”
+“How about this for an idea?”

 Q suddenly felt a hand clamp down on her head and begin to squeeze.
 She immediately went to grab the hand and felt a strange resistance, as if it was covered in something.
-Before she could figure anything out she was lifted into the air and was twisted on the spot to face the person currently grabbing her.
+Before she could figure anything out she was lifted into the air and twisted on the spot to face the person currently grabbing her.

 Now that she had a look at the person, she saw that it was a tall woman with shimmering chin-length purple hair.
 Her eyes were different colors, red and blue, and were focused on Q giving her an angry stare.
 Q’s eyes wandered down and saw she had incredibly ‘bouncy’ body parts, the most impressive of which was her large chest.
 Quickly re-adjusting her gaze to the woman’s face she happened to notice a small star under the corner of her eye, and a name appeared above her head.

 “Oh, it’s you Cookie.
 That explains the chest.”